dougabugg/dfos-license/README.md

 You can find Doug's email in the git history of this repository.

 # TODO
-The text should be generic for whatever the file the license resides in is named.

-TBD.
+clean up text after getting some sleep. more TBD.